volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 It states that most systems work best if they are kept simple rather than made complicated, so simplicity should be a primary objective and any unnecessary complexions should be avoided wherever possible.

-Usually the problems we face in a programming world have much, much more than the only solution.
+Usually, the problems we face in a programming world have much, much more than the only solution.

 In most cases, the first way of reacting to the problem is not the most optimal one, but the one most often chosen.